sresch4b/cyclonedx-issue/README.md

 # cyclonedx-issue
-Example to force an error with cycloneDX:
+Example to reproduce an issue with cycloneDX, where the package "luxon" get lost:

-Error: Invalid name: "@apollo/client/core"

 ## Reproduce issue